ntran0429/ntran0429.github.io/_pages/about.md

   ![Microsoft Azure Badge](https://img.shields.io/badge/%20Azure-0078D4?logo=microsoftazure&logoColor=fff&style=for-the-badge)

 ### Projects
 I enjoy navigating the world of data.
 That's why I am currently working on a few data analytics projects in my free time to showcase here.
-Besides working on my technical skills, I understand that communicating how actionable findings meet business requirements is also important, thus my projects will reflect both my passion for data and the practical actions a business can take.
+Besides working on my technical skills, I understand that communicating how actionable findings meet business requirements is very important, thus my projects will reflect both my passion for data and the practical actions a business can take.
 Below are the finished projects so far:

 [Customer Analytics for Targeted Marketing](https://ntran0429.github.io/portfolio/targeted_marketing/)

 ### Personal Interests
-Besides learning about data, I also enjoy lifting weights, watching basketball and studying the real estate market.
+I enjoy lifting weights, watching basketball and studying the real estate market.

 Currently, through family connections, I have an investor in Vietnam who is looking to invest in the US rental market.
 She is working on sending the fund to the US and I am helping her find the best investment opportunities using data analytics.
 This is a great opportunity for me to apply my data skills to real life situations.
 Thus, I am working on a dashboard and an analysis report at the state level to send to her.
 I will be posting my progress here as well.